-Fontaine de Leda Fountain in Paris
+Paris Fontaine de Leda Fountain in Jardin du Luxembourg

-This was one of the fountains in Paris installed during the reign of Napoleon Bonaparte, however, this is a very little known and often missed fountain, as although it is located in the Jardin du Luxembourg, it is hidden behind the Fontaine de Medicis.
+This was one of the fountains in Paris installed during the reign of Napoleon Bonaparte, however, this is a very little known and often missed water fountain, as although it is located in the Jardin du Luxembourg, it is hidden behind the Fontaine de Medicis.

 It was Napoleon Bonaparte who commissioned fifteen new fountains in Paris in the decree of Saint Cloud, which was in the May of 1806 and one of these was to become known as the Fontaine de Leda.

-The project for this particular fountain was given to the engineer called Francois Bralle, who was at that time responsible for the supply of drinking water in Paris, and a young sculptor by the name of Achille Valois was provided with the commission for the sculptural work.
+The project for this particular water fountain was given to the engineer called Francois Bralle, who was at that time responsible for the supply of drinking water in Paris, and a young sculptor by the name of Achille Valois was provided with the commission for the sculptural work.

 It was designed to be fixed to a building, and therefore it was only the front facade of the fountain that would be seen, and on the pediment there was the Imperial sign of the eagle and the laurel wreath.

-Yet, like many of the fountains in Paris, unfortunately, until the Canal Saint-Martin and the Canal de l’Ourcq were completed, there was insufficient water supply to enable a fast flow of water and it really only trickled out, but was still functional and popular with the public.
+Yet, like many of the water fountains in Paris, unfortunately, until the Canal Saint-Martin and the Canal de l’Ourcq were completed, there was insufficient water supply to enable a fast flow of water and it really only trickled out, but was still functional and popular with the public.

 However, it was during the reorganisation of Paris that a road was to be extended, which was under the guidance of Baron Haussmann during the reign of Napoleon III, and this meant that the wall where the Fontaine de Leda was located needed to be destroyed.